BSc (Hons) Professional Sound & Video

 Why choose this course?

-Learn and work in a real production environment – this Professional Sound and Video course is developed in close collaboration with the BBC, Skillset and leading industry experts.
+Learn and work in a real production environment – our Professional Sound and Video degree is developed in close collaboration with the BBC, Skillset and leading industry experts.

 - focus on exploring current and emerging technologies applicable to still and moving image production and sound design for installations